EtheaDev/VCLThemeSelector/README.md

 **ModernAppDemo** is compatible with Delphi 10.3, Delphi 10.2 and Delphi 10.1 (with 10.1 png stream format of pictures inside biolife.xml are incompatible: use an old biolife.xml file).

 ## Release Notes ##

+19 Oct 2021
+- Replaced "Windows11 Light" and "Windows11 Dark" Styles with "Windows11 Modern Light" and "Windows11 Modern Dark"
+- Updated demos to use new Windows 11 Styles available from Get-It

 16 Oct 2021
 - Added New Windows11 Light and Dark Themes to Modern Demo (Delphi 11)